written check

 FSA and HSA accounts are 2 types of healthcare savings accounts.
 Learn more about these key differences so you can decide on which type of healthcare savings account is best for you.

 Did you know that you could open a savings account specifically for healthcare savings?
 These types of accounts are called FSA and HSA accounts.
-These accounts can help people safely put away money and build savings for medical expenses.
-FSA and HSA accounts can even help you save more on your taxes each year!

 What is FSA and HSA?

-At this point, you might be wondering, what does FSA stand for?
-Or what does HSA stand for?
-The terms FSA and HSA are acronyms for Flexible Spending Account and Health Savings Account.
-Sometimes the IRS will also refer to a Flexible Spending Account (FSA) as a Flexible Spending Arrangement.
+So what does FSA stand for?
+What does HSA stand for?
+The terms FSA and HSA are acronyms for Flexible Spending Account (FSA) and Health Savings Account (HSA).

-Both FSA and HSA accounts are savings account.
+Both FSA and HSA accounts are savings accounts.
 But they aren't just any type of savings account.
 These accounts have a specific purpose—to save money specifically for medical costs.
 These accounts allow people to set aside money into a safe savings account specifically for paying medical expenses.

-• Medical care
+- Medical care

-• Prescription drugs
+- Prescription drugs

-• Dental care
+- Dental care

-• Vision care
+- Vision care

-• Over-the-counter medications
+- Over-the-counter medications

-What is an FSA?
+What is an FSA Account?

-A Flexible Spending Account is only available to an employee whose employer offers a benefits package that includes an FSA.
+It's only available to an employee whose employer offers a benefits package that includes an FSA.
 This is the only requirement for getting an FSA account.

 These accounts are owned by your employer, rather than the individual, and cannot be carried over as you change employers.